nouhoum/ansible-ec2-play/README.md

 You can also run all of the scripts in order this way:

     bin/runAll

-## Start file
-The settings assume the use of [Authbind](http://en.wikipedia.org/wiki/Authbind) so Play can run on port 80 without root privileges.
-A `start` file is provided in the `exec` directory which can be used as a template for your own `start` file.

-Deployment scripts assume you check in your customized `start` file at the root of the git project.
-Modify the script accordingly if that is not the case.

 ## References
 * [The original source which inspired most of these scripts](https://github.com/phred/5minbootstrap)